gopi-suvanam/scribbler/ROADMAP.md

 - Output could be saved as html
 - HTML output can be shown both as code and as html doc
 - Add/delete cells
-- Cells can be code and comment cells..
+- Cells can be code and comment cells.
 Comment cells will be markdown display
 - Github integration for storing: done through Access Token.
 Can think of alternative authentication mechanisms.
 - Mimic static import (browser/deno style)
 - Dark mode enabled
 - Keyboard shortcuts

-### Feartures
+### Features
 - Ability to import .js files dynamically
 - Use global variables across the cells
 - Ability to save the whole notebook as a file.. with .jsnb extension
 - Code should run in the browser of the user
 - Show output using show(var)
 - Asynchronous code execution is halmark of javascript so each cell can be run parallelly.
-Any asynchronous code within a cell will have to dsiplay errors on its own.
+Any asynchronous code within a cell will have to display errors on its own.
 - Reload for restarting the kernel
 - Store files temporarily in browser cache (indexeddb)
 - Share a link of notebook